By Dan Holmes December 10, 2018

 7. Chick Hafey

 He only played as many as 130 games in a season four times in his career.
 Read that again, let it sink in.
 Hafey only had seven years of 100+ games.
 If you’re going to be out of the lineup that much you better be damn good.
 Chick had great talent, he was fast and had some power.
 But he only had 1,466 hits in his short career to go along with the .317 batting average.
 He was considered one of the most exciting athletes of his era, he won a batting title.
 But that’s all he has.
-If we’re going to induct exciting players who combine power and speed, let’s put Eric Davis and Darryl Strawberry in Cooperstown.
+If we’re going to induct exciting players who combine power and speed, let’s give Eric Davis and Darryl Strawberry a plaque in Cooperstown.

 6. Tommy McCarthy